Actors from the London Stage

 The residencies not only add a unique dimension to UT's education mission, but also strengthen other programs that depend on UT's links with the English theatre, since many of the same people are involved with those as well.
 For example, one of the Austin AFTLS performances takes place in Winedale's theatre barn and the students in the Oxford Program's Shakespeare in Performance course attend Royal Shakespeare Company and National Theatre productions in Stratford and London which often have AFTLS actors in them and then meet in workshops with them.

-If you would like to request an actor to teach a class for you, please fill out the AFTLS Faculty Request Form.
+If you would like to request an actor to teach a class for you, please fill out the AFTLS Faculty Request Form and email it to firstname.lastname@example.org.
 Please note that a request does not guarantee an actor for your class (we often receive more requests than there are teaching slots), but we will accommodate as many requests as possible, giving preference, if necessary, to those received first.
 If your request is accepted, you will need to attend a supper meeting with the actors on Monday 9/27 at 6:30pm to discuss the teaching assignment.

 AFTLS 2010: Poetry on the Plaza